LukeGrahamLandry/franca/examples/import_wasm/README.md

 - reference types: null/is_null/func/as_non_null/br_on_null/eq/br_on_non_null
 - gc
 - exception handling
+  - started the minimum to be able to implement part of setjmp/longjmp for franca but unfinished
 - reference typed strings
 - atomic.notify: return number woken (mine always says 0)